-Expert Class: Open to all other adult riders (Subject to event entry limit).
+Expert Class Championship: Open to all other adult riders.

-Youth Riders A rider may on or after his 16th birthday compete as an adult in the British Championship or Expert Classes.
-Those riders who elect to ride as an adult in these Championships will not then be eligible to compete in any future round of the British Youth Championship.

-Youth Class Riders wishing to compete in the Youth Class must register with, and be accepted by, the ACU Trials and Enduro Committee.
-5 places for youth riders will be reserved to ride the Expert Course, at each event for a Youth Award without Championship points.
-These riders may also compete in the British Youth Championship in that year.

 - Entries.
-The entry for each Event shall be made up of entered riders in the priority as 4 - Championship Class riders on the published list issued by the T&E Committee.
-5 youth riders taken in priority order from the published list issued by the T&E Committee.
-Expert riders: - I First round.
-To bring the total entry to a maximum limit of 80, riders will be accepted in the order of entry received up to the closing date. - Subsequent rounds.
-Riders with championship points in the current year who enter by the closing date will be given preference and then to bring the total entry to a maximum limit of 80, riders will be accepted in the order of entry received up to the closing date. - If vacancies still exist, then additional Youth Class riders may be accepted, however these riders must be included on the published list issued by the ACU. - A rider having ridden in one class during the current year may only change class by agreement with the T&E Committee and then only on a "no points" basis. - 5 Entry Fee.
-The entry fee shall be £40.00 - 6 Riders Numbers.
+The entry for each Event shall be made up of entered riders in the priority as follows: - "Championship Class" Riders on the published list issued by the T&E Committee. - "A Class Championship" A Class riders plus B Class riders authorised by the ACU T&E Committee. - "Expert Class" Expert riders:

+Any entry once accepted by the organiser renders the rider eligible for awards and Championship points

+A rider having ridden in one class during the current year may only change class by agreement with the T&E Committee. and then only on a "no points" basis.

+- 5. Entry Fee.
+The entry fee shall be £40.00 per day. - 6.
+Riders Numbers.
 All riders must remove the front light so that they can attach a number board.
-Riders allocated permanent numbers in the Championship Class may produce their own front number board with their name on providing it is to the exact specification as laid down in a document available from the ACU Secretariat.
-All other riders must use the Number Board supplied without modification in any way.
-The Championship Class leader in each Class will use a board with a Yellow background.
+Rider's allocated permanent numbers in the Championship Class may produce their own front number board providing it is to the exact specification as laid down in a document available from the ACU Secretariat.
+All other riders must use the Number Board supplied without modification in any way. - The Championship Class leader in each Class will use a board with a background to signify his position. - 7.
+Punchcards.
+The use of punchcards is obligatory.

-- 7 Punchcards.
-The use of punchcards is obligatory. - 8 Course.
-The Course will consist of 3 laps of 12 sections. - 9 Sections.
+- 8. Course.
+The Course will consist of 3 laps of 12 sections. - 9.
+Sections.
 Each Section shall be independent of other sections and consist of natural terrain.
 No sections using man made items are allowed.
-Tape and/or flags shall mark sections.

-Championship Class will have a route through the Sections specifically for that class.

-Expert and Youth Class shall have an alternative route and this shall be clearly marked using markers of a different colour.

-For an event with two days the Clerk of the Course may modify or change the sections for day two.

-- 10 Practice.
-There will not be a practice lap. - 11 Starting Order.
-Each rider shall draw his starting order by ballot as follows:
+The Sections shall be bounded with tape and flags/markers used to identify the two routes.
+There shall be one route for the Championship Class and an alternative route marked in different colour for the Expert and Youth Classes.
+For an event with two days the Clerk of the Course may use different or modified sections for day two. - Practice.
+There will not be a practice lap.
+10. - Starting Order.
+Each rider shall draw his starting order by ballot as follows: 11.